mrvea/angular-service-layer/README.md

 ```ts
     <M extends keyof ContextualMethods<U[number]['prototype']> | undefined>(...privateMethods: M[]) => {...}
 ```
-Note: These function params could be combined, but there some use cases that the separation is neccessary
+Note: These function params could be combined, but there some use cases where the separation is neccessary.

 ### Composition

-The wrapper method, displayed on the mixins section, is composition, or has-a method from another class.
-The same way a person would wrap a function from a child class.
-This method does it automatically.
+The wrapper method, that is displayed in the mixins section, is a composition, or `has-a` method from another class.
+The same way a person would wrap a function from a child class, this method does it automatically.
 The method in the layers class maintains its encapsulation.

 ### Extension

-AbstractLayer is a class to add some restriction and protected methods. `@Layer` decorator is restricted to this class or any classes extend from this class.
-This is done to insure these properties and methods are present.
+AbstractLayer adds some restrictions and adds protected properties and methods. `@Layer()` decorator is restricted to this class or any classes extend from this class.
+This is done to ensure these properties and methods are present.

 ```ts
     export abstract class AbstractLayer {